moekeai/lm/_posts/2009/2009-08-16-square-covers.md

 **![Square Covers](/images/hd/covers.jpg)**

-My favourite covers, and albums, are Sneaky Sound System's—an Australian & electronic band—because of clever use of patterns and typography.
+My favourite covers, and albums, are Sneaky Sound System's — an Australian & electronic band — because of clever use of patterns and typography.

 *After all that being said, he will keep on listening "Dirge" by (life) Death in Vegas.*